Mike Goggin

-Michael P. Goggin (born March 8, 1963) is an American politician and member of the Minnesota Senate.
-A member of the Republican Party of Minnesota, he represents District 21 in southeastern Minnesota.
+Michael P. Goggin (born March 8, 1963) is an American politician and former member of the Minnesota Senate.
+A member of the Republican Party of Minnesota, he represented District 21 in southeastern Minnesota.

 Early life, education, and career

 Goggin graduated from Red Wing High School.
 He attended Gustavus Adolphus College, graduating with a Bachelor of Arts with a major in business administration, and the University of Colorado Denver, graduating with a Bachelor of Science with a major in electrical engineering.

 Goggin previously worked for Red Wing Shoes, of which his father, Joe Goggin, was previously its president.
 He is a project manager at the Prairie Island Nuclear Power Plant.

 Minnesota Senate

 Goggin was elected to the Minnesota Senate in 2016.

 Personal life

 Goggin and his wife, Pam, have two children and reside in Red Wing.